Henry S. Lane: Mexican–American War

-During the 1844 elections, Lane stumped most of Indiana for presidential candidate Henry Clay.
+During the 1844 elections, Lane stumped most of Indiana for the Whig presidential candidate, Henry Clay.
 He married Joanna Maria Elston, a daughter of Isaac Compton Elston, a major investor in the Bank of Indiana in 1845.
 Lane returned to his law practice after the election and remained there until the outbreak of the Mexican–American War.
-In May 1846, Lane attended the war meeting held in Indianapolis, and became and active member, writing part of the resolutions the meeting issued, pledging troops for the invasion of Mexico.
+In May 1846, Lane attended the war meeting held in Indianapolis and became and active member, writing part of the resolutions the meeting issued, pledging troops for the invasion of Mexico.

-After the meeting, Lane set out to personally raise a company of men to join the war effort, and he served during the war at its head, and rose to the rank of lieutenant colonel of the First Regiment Indiana Infantry.
-His regiment spent most of the war in Mexico, guarding supply lines and military posts, and saw little action.
+After the meeting, Lane set out to personally raise a company of men to join the war effort, and he served during the war at its head and rose to the rank of lieutenant colonel of the First Regiment Indiana Infantry.
+His regiment spent most of the war in Mexicom guarded supply lines and military posts, and saw little action.
 When his companies' enlistment expired, Lane returned to Indiana by ship, landing in Madison, Indiana.
-He there confronted many members of the Whig party who were opposed to the war and publicly decried their lack of support for the cause.
-Lane then set out to organize a new company and set out again for Mexico as part of the Fifth Indiana Regiment Infantry, and remained in Mexico for the duration of the war.
+He there confronted many members of the Whigs who opposed the war by publicly decrying their lack of support for the cause.
+Lane then set out to organize a new company and set out again for Mexico as part of the Fifth Indiana Regiment Infantry and remained in Mexico for the duration of the war.